remla23-team12/operation/README.md

     ```
 9. Open a new tab, and search for `localhost` on your browser of choice.
 10. Test it by entering reviews.
 For example, submitting 'I hate this restaurant' would result in :( and 'The staff is very friendly' results in :D.
-11. To get to graphana dashboard run the following command
+11. To get to Grafana dashboard run the following command
     ```bat
     minikube service myprom-grafana --url
     ```
 13. Then go to the dashboard page via the menu on the left and click the "new" button on the right. select import and upload the Dashboard.json that is present in the repo.
-This will open up the graphana visualizations.
+This will open up the Grafana visualizations.
 12. When done, remove the application and close all terminals:
     Run the following command:
     ```bat